 2. Free advertising & access to on-page prime real estate

-Your Google Business Profile will appear in the top righthand corner of the page on a desktop screen and at the top of Google search results on a mobile device.
-This positioning can double your on-page exposure, as the example of the search ‘Exchange Chambers’ shows above.
-The search return fills the whole of a laptop screen and it doesn’t cost you anything, other than a few minutes wrangling with a Google account.
+Your Google Business Profile appears in the top right-hand corner on a desktop screen, and at the top of Google search results on a mobile device.
+This positioning can double your on-page exposure, as the example search above shows: the profile can fill much of the screen, and it costs nothing beyond a few minutes spent wrangling with a Google account.

 3. Credibility